zombo/dotcoin-src/doc/README_windows.txt

 -------
 All you existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.2.x, first backup wallet novacoind backupwallet <destination_backup_file>
+To upgrade from 0.2.x, first backup wallet dotcoind backupwallet <destination_backup_file>
 Then shutdown ppcoind by
-novacoind stop
+dotcoind stop
-Start up the new novacoind (0.3.0).
+Start up the new dotcoind (0.3.0).

 ------------------
-Bitcoin 0.6.3 BETA
+Dotcoin 0.6.3 BETA

-Copyright (c) 2009-2012 Bitcoin Developers
+Copyright (c) 2009-2012 Dotcoin Developers
 Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in